 2.4.17.a KOBD will require a prospective grantee and its affiliates to disclose any application it has submitted or plans to submit and every broadband deployment project that the subgrantee or its affiliates are undertaking or have committed to undertake using public funds at the time of the application.
 KOBD will use publicly available information for validation of the broadband deployment projects being undertaken or committed to undertake at the time of the application using public funds and resolve any discrepancies with the applicant.
 Many of the federal and state publicly funded programs are listed in KOBD's Initial Proposal, Volume 1, Requirement 3 and KOBD has identified the potential applicants receiving these public funds.
 In addition, KOBD will survey local government entities for any broadband deployment projects funded for any locally funded broadband projects.
-2.4.17.b KOBD will require every prospective grantee for each broadband deployment project to disclose the following information, along with any supplemental information requested: The speed and latency of the broadband service to be provided (as measured and/or reported under the applicable rules) The geographic area to be covered The number of unserved and underserved locations committed to serve (or, if the commitment is to serve a percentage of locations within the specified geographic area, the relevant percentage) The amount of public funding to be used The cost of service to the consumer The matching commitment, if any, provided by the subgrantee or its affiliates The number of CAIs to serve and speed available If the CAI served is participating in the FCC E-rate or Rural Health Care programs.
+2.4.17.b KOBD will require every prospective grantee for each broadband deployment project to disclose the following information, along with any supplemental information requested: The speed and latency of the broadband service to be provided (as measured and/or reported under the applicable rules) The geographic area to be covered The number of unserved and underserved locations committed to serve (or, if the commitment is to serve a percentage of locations within the specified geographic area, the relevant percentage) The amount of public funding to be used The cost of service to the consumer The matching commitment, if any, provided by the subgrantee or its affiliates The number of CAIs to serve and speed available of the CAI served is participating in the FCC E-rate or Rural Health Care programs.
 The technology being used The timeline to project completion KOBD will require prospective grantees to certify disclosure of the use of public funds by an appropriate officer of the company (i.e., CEO, CFO, President).
 Failure to disclose may result in rejection of the application or forfeiting of all awarded funds.
-In addition to BEAD quarterly subgrantee reporting requirements, KOBD will require subgrantees to report progress and completion, including but not limited to (a) through (j) above, of every broadband deployment project funded by a federal or state program not named BEAD. ^{02.05.01} Non-Deployment Subgrantee Selection Process Integrity Describe a fair, open, and competitive subgrantee selection process for eligible non-deployment activities.
+In addition to BEAD quarterly subgrantee reporting requirements, KOBD will require subgrantees to report progress and completion, including but not limited to (a) through (j) above, of every broadband deployment project funded by a federal or state program not named BEAD. \\\\ 02.05.01 Non-Deployment Subgrantee Selection Process Integrity Describe a fair, open, and competitive subgrantee selection process for eligible non-deployment activities.
 Responses must include the objective means, or process, by which objective means will be developed, for selecting subgrantees for eligible non-deployment activities.
 If the Eligible Entity does not intend to subgrant for non-deployment activities, indicate such.
-Based on the results of deduplication and the challenge process, the number of unserved, underserved, and CAI locations eligible for funding under BEAD in Kansas was reduced by more than one-third.
-KOBD will realize the BEAD requirement for universal service and allocate monies to nondeployment funds to support workforce development and readiness throughout the state.
-KOBD does not anticipate using the subgrant process for workforce development and readiness activities.
-These activities will be conducted by KOBD and other state agencies including the Department of Education, Kansas Board of Regents, and the Department of Commerce - Workforce Services via Memorandum of Understanding (MOU).
-02.05.02 Non-Deployment Initiative Preferences Describe the Eligible Entity's plan for the following:
+KOBD projects that it will be able to meet the requirement for universal service to all Kansas BSLs with the BEAD funding provided but does not anticipate non-deployment subgrants due to the short timeline to complete BEAD allocation and submission of the Final Proposal.
+If funds are not fully expended after the subgrantee selection process and unserved, underserved and CAI locations are addressed by committed grant awards; and time remains, KOBD will revisit non-deployment activities. \\\\ 02.05.02 Non-Deployment Initiative Preferences Describe the Eligible Entity's plan for the following: